 AOW is a full-service, licensed adoption agency that matches expectant birth parents and adoptive parents, provides, education, counseling, home studies, post-placement services and accepts legal guardianship of the child until the adoption is finalized.

-AOW’s outreach program, also referred to as the active list, consists of 25 families and is focused on matching prospective adoptive parents with expectant parents residing in Wisconsin.
+AOW’s Agency Outreach Program has two lists - the active list and inactive list.
+The active list consists of 25 families and is focused on matching prospective adoptive parents with expectant parents residing in Wisconsin.
 The contract length for AOW’s active list is two years.
 It is very difficult to predict how long it will take for a match to take place.
 That being said most of our families match within the two year contract period.

-There is a 10-family waiting list, also referred to as the inactive list, for families wanting to become part of AOW's agency outreach program.
+The inactive list includes families wanting to become part of AOW's active list.
 Time spent on the inactive list is typically six to nine months but sometimes can be as short as three-four months.
-While you are on the inactive list you will be busy completing your home study, pre-adoptive education, and adoptive parent profile.
+While you are on the inactive list you will be busy completing your home study, preadoption preparation training, and adoptive parent profile.

-The first step to joining AOW’s outreach program is to call (608)821-8220 or email firstname.lastname@example.org and request a one-on-one information session with an AOW staff member.
+The first step to joining AOW’s Agency Outreach Program is to call (608)821-8220 or email firstname.lastname@example.org and request a one-on-one information session with an AOW staff member.
 Information sessions typically run between 1 ½ - 2 hours and serve as an introduction to the overall adoption process.
 The sessions are tailored to fit your needs so please bring any questions you have about AOW's programs and services and the adoption process in general.

 WHAT IS A HOME STUDY?

 The goal of a home study is to help Adoptions of Wisconsin locate loving, caring homes, and facilitate positive match relationships between prospective adoptive parents and expectant birth parents.
 A home study is required by state law and covers subjects such as family history, health, employment history, background checks and placement considerations.
 During your home study your social worker will assist and support you in exploring the issues you need to consider regarding adoption.